vanyasem/Lomiri-Arch/README.md

 You can connect to the internet via networkmanager cli gui by running `nmtui` if you wish.

-Run `./unity8.sh` to launch Unity8.
+Run `./unity8.sh` to launch Lomiri.

 As it's an alpha build, it takes around 5-10 minutes to start (you should see an empty black screen with no splashscreen, please be patient).